The FDA requires a sulfite declaration on the packages of food products containing 10 ppm or more of sulfiting agents.

 - sulfur dioxide

-This blog will walk you through the steps for entering, tracking, and declaring sulfites on your product label, or scroll to the bottom to watch the step-by-step tutorial.
+This blog will walk you through the steps for entering, tracking, and declaring sulfites on your product packaging, or scroll to the bottom to watch the step-by-step tutorial.

 Sulfites are entered as a nutrient from the Ingredient Nutrients screen.
 When entering sulfites, you will enter them in as ppm, and the program will automatically convert the ppm (mg/kg) to mg per ingredient weight.